Post Harvest Management in Apple Ber

 It may be graded according to maturity, size, shape, and color.
 Grading can be carried out manually and mechanically.

-Packing of Apple Ber is needed for marketing and sales.
+Packing of Apple Ber is needed for fetching good value in the market.

-The fruits should be packed properly in Corrugated Fiber Board (CFB) cartons for the long distant market and for local market.
+The fruits should be packed properly in Corrugated Fiber Board (CFB) cartons for enhancing post harvest life of fruit for distant and local market.

 To manage the fruits after they have been harvested is yet another challenging aspect in today’s world.
 The price of the produce highly depends on the appearance of the fruits so, as to enhance it one has to be keen on its management.
 The Newspaper/Paper cuts are one of the medium with which we can enhance its life.
 It can help to protect the fruit from mechanical damage not only at the time of harvest but also during transits.